 Another response to living in a society that's become just too convenient is DIY.
 Having grown up in late capitalist societies where things are bought not made, the youth of the richer countries often rebel by learning to do it themselves.
 Some buy land and move to the country to grow food, others learn to restore an abandoned building and pirate electricity and so on.
 This is a healthy response to growing up in useless culture, where people reach adulthood without knowing how to build, make or grow much of anything.
-Learning to make things we use ourselves instead of buying them is a fundamental and necessary part of creating a noncapitalist stateless society.
+Learning to make things we use ourselves instead of buying them is a fundamental and necessary part of creating a non-capitalist stateless society.
 Of course this cannot destroy capitalism, which is expansive and cancerous and must be attacked, but is a way to take parts of our lives back from capital in a direct way.

 At times the DIY spirit is infused with a sense of practicality that is very utilitarian.
 In this country, it sometimes has a tinge of the "good ol' American can do."
 In this case I mean a utilitarianism that is born from a capitalist culture in which material goods are worshipped.
 That which is useful is that which produces something tangible, and the greater the quantity the better.
 Use is often determined by one's conception of survival, that which is most necessary for survival is most useful, but of course one's conception of survival will always be cultural.
 Counter-cultural types are not without mainstream cultural baggage, and in spite of a virulent rejection of materialism on one level they will think they need things to survive that a hunter gatherer simply couldn't find uses for.
 So even one's conception of survival is cultural, and in our culture survival is drenched with materialism.
 In societies that are highly capitalist the common conception of use-value will be completely tied up with exchange value; money is often a fundamental part of people's conception of an object's use.
-The most extreme manifestations of such a utilitarian mentality within the DIY subcultures are punk DIY businesses.
-The utilitarianism of the capitalist grid makes us tools.
-It is based on a practicality which has been directed away from one's situation to a complex set of systems; not to meeting an the grid.
+The most extreme manifestations of such a utilitarian mentality within the DIY differential equations irreducible to the algebraic form and inseparable from a sensible intuition of variation.
+They seize or determine singularities in the matter instead of constituting a general form."
+(Deleuze and Guattari, Nomadology, 32) The practicality of adequations is not a practice of imitation or the mere imposition of codes, plotting points on the grid.
 Whereas modern science involves the splitting between observer and observed for the sake of experimentation (the word science comes from the Indo-European word skei which meant to cut or separate), and a thus a split between the physical object of study and the scientist's removed deductions, nomadic science involves an intimacy between the nomad and her surroundings.
 To equate is to impose conceptual equality between a particular and an absent abstraction.
 The practicality of equations the impositions the external decisions through equalizing systems of thought, grids invented in other places and times, perhaps on other continents.